anishkarki037/anix/README.md

 MIT

 Use how ever the f\*ck you like.
 Help us make this better.
 We believe in open source.
+Lets Make Coding Fun